SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-instance-editor.md

 ### Leaving the instance editor {#leaving-the-instance-editor}

-When you leave the instance editor using the close icon, you are returned to the model manager.
+When you leave the instance editor as described below, you are returned to the model manager.

 #### To leave the instance editor {#to-leave-the-instance-editor}